APNewsBreak: NHL adding iPads on benches for playoffs

 “We look at it because sometimes we’re not seeing everything that’s going on on the ice,” Boucher said.
 “It’s good also for feedback with our players and, yeah, it’s good for challenges and all that.
 I think it’s been important since the beginning of the year.
 It helps is also between periods because instead of looking at 12 different things between periods, we might have to look at five or six, so it’s quicker for us to get back to our players and tell them about adjustments because sometimes we already know a few adjustments and a lot of times we’ll address it right on the bench.”

+David Lehanski, NHL senior VP of business development, global partnerships and sponsorship sales, said the move got done in time for the playoffs but the league would have also been OK starting next season.

+“It’s equal parts of us believing this truly will help the coaches and the officials and we’re going to make decisions faster and more accurately and all those things and it gives us an opportunity to get a lot of feedback in from everyone who’s going to be involved from a playoff standpoint and then make some refinements and enhancements leading into next season for a full league-wide deployment,” Lehanski said.

-But the biggest impact all season has been on coaches because they can point out the exact time of a potential offside or explain to an official what they see as goaltender interference.
+The biggest impact of the technology all season has been on coaches because they can point out the exact time of a potential offside or explain to an official what they see as goaltender interference.

 Trotz recalled a goaltender interference challenge earlier this season where he was able to point out how an opponent was pushing down on Braden Holtby’s blocker and keeping him from being able to rotate and make the save.